Ultimate XL Nappy Disposal Bundle with 18 Refills

 If you have underlying eczema, you might be more prone to breastfeeding discomfort and nipple pain.
 Dry skin conditions like eczema can develop around the nipple and cause discomfort that might affect breastfeeding.

-Irritants from soaps, perfumes, or detergents can cause skin irritation.
+Irritants from soaps, perfumes, or detergents can all cause this level of skin irritation.
 These can also sometimes worsen sore nipples if they're already cracked, so it's best to avoid these if you have irritated, dry skin.

 A milk blister or bleb develops when a small piece of skin grows over a milk duct and causes it to become blocked.
 This can be painful and appears as a white, yellow, or clear 'dot' on the areola or nipple.
 These can last for several days to weeks but should clear when the skin breaks in the affected area.